 - don't forget to include the other children in your family in discussions - they will also need to know what is happening and why

-- don't forget to bring clothing, a book and money for the person who is to stay with the child
+- don't forget to bring clothing, a book and money for the person who is to stay with your child

-- if your child has special needs, you will need to bring any mobility aids and any other resources that they normally require or use
+- if your child has special needs, you will need to bring any mobility aids and any other resources that they normally need or use

-- car seat, if applicable, for discharge (see car seats)
+- car seat, if applicable, for when your child leaves hospital (see car seats)

 Play is familiar and reassuring.
-In hospital it helps children to learn and develop and to feel less anxious.
+It's how children make sense of the world around them.
+In hospital, it helps children to learn and develop, and to feel less anxious.
 It also helps them to express their feelings, understand what is happening and cope with treatment.

 Many hospitals have play specialists who can give you suggestions about how best to prepare your child.

-How to make a hospital visit easier for your child
+How can I make a hospital visit easier for my child?

-It is important to be with your child as much as you are able so that they continue to feel loved and safe.
-Younger children especially will cope with the hospital experience best if a parent or other trusted person stays with them.
+It is important to be with your child as much as you can so that they continue to feel loved and safe.
+Younger children especially will cope with the hospital experience best if a parent, or other trusted person, stay with them.

 If you have to leave, tell your child that you are going, and leave confidently, even if this causes distress.
 Make sure your nurse knows that you are leaving and when you will be back.

-What to expect once your child is home again
+What can I expect once my child is home again after their hospital visit?

 When children go home, it is common for them – and for their brothers and sisters – to need extra love, patience and attention until they feel secure again.